Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Efficient Attention

 \section{Efficient Attention}

-The first category of methods is dedicated to optimizing attention mechanisms, especially focusing on the kernel operations that make the module the computational bottleneck of the Transformer (see Eq.\ref{eq: attention_kernel}).
-This approach enables the expansion of the effective context length boundary for LLMs during inference by directly increasing the hyperparameter $L_{max}$ in the pre-training stage.
-We further categorize these methods into five distinct strategies, each with a specific focus: \textit{Local Attention} (Sec.\ref{subsubsec: local_attn}), \textit{Hierarchical Attention} (Sec.\ref{subsubsec: hierarchical_attn}), \textit{Sparse Attention} (Sec.\ref{subsubsec: sparse_attn}), \textit{Approximated Attention} (Sec.\ref{subsubsec: approx_attn}), and \textit{IO-Aware Attention} (Sec.\ref{subsubsec: ioaware_attn}).
+The first category of methods is to optimize attention mechanisms, especially the kernel operations that are the computational bottleneck of the Transformer.
+This approach enables the expansion of the context length boundary for LLMs during inference by directly increasing the hyperparameter $L_{max}$ in the pretraining stage.
+We further categorize these methods into five distinct strategies, each with a specific focus: Local Attention (Sec.~\ref{subsubsec: local_attn}), Hierarchical Attention (Sec.~\ref{subsubsec: hierarchical_attn}), Sparse Attention (Sec.~\ref{subsubsec: sparse_attn}), Approximated Attention (Sec.~\ref{subsubsec: approx_attn}) and IO-Aware Attention (Sec.~\ref{subsubsec: ioaware_attn}).